Kenneth Snodgrass: Early life

-Snodgrass was born in Paisley, Scotland, the son of the Reverend Dr John Snodgrass, M.A., DD (1744–97), a Presbyterian minister, author and pamphleteer; and Janet, née Mackenzie (1762-1852).
+Snodgrass was born in Paisley, Scotland, the son of the Reverend Dr John Snodgrass, M.A., DD (1744–97), a Presbyterian minister, author and pamphleteer; and Janet, née Mackenzie (1762-1852), who was descended from the Chiefs of Clan Mackenzie of Kintail, in the Scottish Highlands.
 His brother was John James Snodgrass.

 Kenneth Snodgrass enlisted in the British Army in 1802 as an ensign and was promoted to lieutenant in 1804.
 He served in Sicily and Sweden, was promoted captain in 1808, and fought in the Peninsular War with the Portuguese army from 1809 to 1814.
 Promoted major, in 1813 he commanded a corps of 400 grenadiers at the battle of Vitoria, then led a forlorn hope in the Siege of San Sebastian.
 He suffered a severe head wound at the Battle of Orthes in 1814, was appointed Companion of the Order of the Bath in 1815, and promoted lieutenant-colonel in 1817.
 He remained in the Portuguese army until 1822.

 Snodgrass had married Janet Wright in 1814, during his time stationed in Portugal, where they began raising a family.
 Eventually they had six children.